tracy-o/learning-day/docs/topics/caching.md

 ### Tier 2 - Distributed cache
 A slower and longer-term cache on Amazon S3.

-We have a seperate application [Belfrage-ccp](https://github.com/bbc/belfrage-ccp) which is our central cache processor and deals with storing pages on S3.
-(Fetching pages is done by requesting straight from S3 within Belfrage)
+We have a seperate application [Belfrage-ccp](https://github.com/bbc/belfrage-ccp) where Belfrage sends responses from origins and which stores them on S3.
+Fetching pages is done by requesting straight from S3 within Belfrage.

 ## Fallback Mechanism
-If Belfrage is unable to find fresh cached content it will then make requests to each of the available service providers until it receives a response that is not a 404, if all responses are 404, it will return 404.
+If Belfrage is unable to find fresh cached content it will then make request(s) to origin(s) to get a response.

 Belfrage will then try to store this response in cache depending on a few factors such as if caching is enabled for that request.
-Finally, if the response we have has a status code >=400 and is not 404, 401 or 451 and caching is enabled, we look for both fresh and stale content in the cache and if this reponse is a 200, we try to store it back in the cache.
+Finally, if the response is an error (for the purpose of serving a fallback, it has to have a status code >=400 and not 404, 401 or 451) and caching is enabled, we attempt to find any cached response (fresh or stale) and serve it as a fallback.
+If we got the cached response from S3, we add it to the local cache so that on the following request to the same page we could find the fallback quicker.

 Fallback TTL is currently configured as 6h.